algosup/2023-2024-project-3-virtual-processor-team-3/documents/Management/communication_management/communication_management_plan.md

 They both engage in:

 - Ensuring that the client's requirements are well understood
-- Providing a weekly feedback to the client
+- Providing weekly feedback to the client
 - Ensuring that the client is aware of the project's progress
 - Ensuring great communication from within the team.

 Currently, our team is posting weekly reports every week, which are available to the stakeholders. \
-Moreover, we reserve the right to allow the stakeholder to demand a meeting if necessary for the project's well-being.
+Moreover, we reserve the right to allow the stakeholders to demand a meeting if necessary for the project's well-being.

 Communication between our team and the client is handled via Email in a formal form.
 Moreover, communications between other stakeholders are handled mostly via Slack Software.